Tyra Biosciences, Inc. (TYRA): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2021 Closed $106 Million Series B Financing Enabled expansion of the pipeline and preparation for clinical development.
+2021 Closed $106 Million Series B Financing Enabled significant expansion of the pipeline and accelerated the development of the lead Fibroblast Growth Factor Receptor (FGFR) inhibitor program.

 Tyra Biosciences, Inc. (TYRA) Ownership Structure

-As of the close of the 2024 fiscal year, Tyra Biosciences, Inc. is a public company listed on the NASDAQ stock exchange under the ticker symbol TYRA.
-This public status subjects it to regulatory oversight by the Securities and Exchange Commission (SEC), requiring transparent disclosure of financial performance and ownership details.
+As of November 2025, Tyra Biosciences, Inc. is a publicly traded company on the NASDAQ Global Select Market under the ticker symbol TYRA.
+This status requires rigorous financial and operational disclosures to the Securities and Exchange Commission (SEC), providing a transparent view for all stakeholders.

 Shareholder Type Ownership, % Notes

-Public & Other ~6% Shares held by individual retail investors and entities not classified as institutional or insiders.
+Public/Retail Investors 34.24% Shares held by individual investors and smaller entities not classified as institutional or insider.

 Tyra Biosciences, Inc. (TYRA) Mission and Values